cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

 CBOR encoding of the following extension values is fully supported:

 *  Subject Key Identifier (subjectKeyIdentifier).
+In natively signed certificates, KeyIdentifier SHOULD be composed of the leftmost 160-bits of the SHA-256 hash of the CBOR encoded subjectPublicKey.
+Other methods of generating unique numbers MAY be used.
 The extensionValue is encoded as follows:

 ~~~~~~~~~~~ CDDL
    KeyIdentifier = bytes